 - Trim trees and shrubs, clean out flower beds and invest in a few flats of seasonal flowers.

-- Here’s your chance to make your first impression.
-Trim trees and shrubs, clean out flower beds and invest in a few flats of seasonal flowers, paint the front door, make sure doorbell is working properly, wash the mailbox, keep the entry swept and get an attractive mat for people to wipe their feet.
+- Paint the front door, make sure doorbell is working properly, wash the mailbox, keep the entry swept and get an attractive mat for people to wipe their feet.

 - Wash all the windows and screens in the home, inside and out.
 Are they operable?

 - Let the sunshine in!
 Open draperies and curtains and let the prospect see how cheerful your home can be.
 (Dark rooms do not appeal).